Mahoney96/wr3-NoDB-redo/README.md

     Environment:
         - dotenv: (For environment connection between db. local port, and server)

         - massive: (Handling our connection with Heroku & SQL DB)

+        - nodejs: When excuting a command with node, all your doing is telling it to run that file's script.
+           • Ex. -  node index.js is telling node to excute the index.js file.

+        - Running multiple NPM NODE scripts (running scripts sequentially)

 ***icebox***